 After the first year, you can use our streamlined process if you meet all these requirements:

 - You have previously applied to the Tribunal to recover unpaid rentals and have been paid by the Minister.

 - This previous payment was paid to the same persons as your current application.
 You might also be able to use this streamlined process if a joint landowner has been removed from the land title but the remaining applicants are the same.

 - The payment was for the same site.

 - The site is still covered by the same surface lease agreement or Board Order.

-If you do not meet these requirements, follow the instructions on Apply for surface rights rental recovery.
+If you do not meet these requirements, follow the instructions on how to apply for surface rights recovery of compensation.

 How to apply

 If you meet all the requirements above, you can begin filling out the application form.